SamLB9/EMS_research_imputation-models/README.md

 We note that the three regression models with the best performance according to the median are the 'Extra Trees Regressor', the 'Extreme Gradient Boosting' and the 'Random Forest Regressor'.

+In order to analyze the performance of the different imputation methods, I have once again chosen to use boxplots.

+Here's a box plot representing the different imputation methods according to their RMSE as a function of the percentage of missing value.
+For this I choose to based on the best regression models, the 'Extra Trees Regressor':

 _____________________________________________________________________________________________________

-In order to analyze the performance of the different imputation methods, I have chosen to use boxplots.